Observations and Recommendations About

 3) How much will it cost you to make it or have it made?
 That includes the shipping costs (and import if applicable) to get it to your location.

 Another option would have been to "license" it to an existing pottery wheel manufacturer.
 But that is not an easy process, and a typical license fee (royalty) is around 2.5% of the wholesale value.
 I weighed all that against the fact that I could make more money focusing on marketing my existing products, so I abandoned the pottery wheel idea, even though I believe it would be the best pottery wheel in the world.
 I wouldn't have done that in my early days.
 I would have pursued it, secured a patent, developed the manufacturing lines, and gone into the market with young uninformed ambition and high expectations.
-Which is why I lost a lot of money early on when I didn't have the discipline or marketing maturity to say no.
+Which is why I lost money early on when I didn't have the discipline or marketing maturity to filter my ideas through these criteria.

 Basic raw market research is not expensive.
 Even casual research using the Internet will help you.
 Do a lot of online searches for words or terms that might be associated with your product.
 Ask professionals in that industry if they have ever seen anything like your proposed invention.
 For instance, if it has to do with plumbing, find the most experienced plumber you can, and ask them if they've ever seen anything like it before.
 Get their opinions.
 Ask them if it would be something they would use.
 If yes, ask them how much they would pay for something like it.
 Ask, ask, ask.